Myth 1: Squats will make your waist bigger and “spoil” your physique

-Even if you have spotters squatting can be dangerous.
+Even if you have spotters, squatting can be dangerous.
 The weight is heavy and you need at least two knowledgeable spotters to protect you.
-Unfortunately, most spotters don’t know what they are doing and you may get injured as a result.
-The safest way to squat is in the power rack with the safety pins ready to catch the weight if you fail to complete a rep.
+Unfortunately, most random spotters don’t know what they are doing.
+The safest way to squat is in a power rack with the safety pins ready to catch the weight if you fail to complete a rep.

 Heavy leg exercises do trigger the release of Testosterone (not particularly squats).
 It is also not true that squats have nothing to do with upper body musculature.
 Heavy leg training does contribute to the development of the upper body.
 I personally can attest to the fact that heavy leg exercises trigger the release of Testosterone.
 A few years back I had a very good leg session at a Gold’s Gym in California and about 10 minutes after the workout my libido skyrocketed.